 TRR is not advised for Masters of Arts/Science (by research) due to the short duration of these programmes.

 The nature of your project, your personal circumstances, and the views of your funder/sponsor (where applicable) will all play a part in determining if TRR is appropriate.

 If your funder or sponsor needs persuading that TRR is the best option, reassure them about what it is and what it means for you and your research project.
 In particular, make sure they know that you are not enrolling on a distance learning programme, but rather undertaking a temporary period of remote research before transferring to York’s campus.
-We can provide a personalised letter detailing supervision and support arrangements to your funder/sponsor on request.
-Contact firstname.lastname@example.org.
+If needed, contact firstname.lastname@example.org for a personalised letter detailing supervision and support arrangements to your funder/sponsor.

 If you defer, the Admissions team will check that your English language tests (if applicable) will still be valid for your deferred start date.
 English language tests are valid for two and a half years, so if this validity period elapses due to your deferral you may need to take a new test.
 If you require an ATAS (Academic Technology Approval Scheme) certificate (non-European Economic Area students studying sensitive science topics) please note that these are only valid for six months so you may need to get it renewed.